tenox7/ttyplot/README.md

 ## frequently questioned answers
-### stdio buffering
-by default in unix stdio is buffered, you can work around it in [various ways](http://www.perkin.org.uk/posts/how-to-fix-stdio-buffering.html) also [this](https://collectd.org/wiki/index.php/Plugin:Exec#Output_buffering)

 ### ttyplot quits when there is no more data
-this is by design; your problem is likely that the output is lost when ttyplot exits; this is explained in [the next question below](#ttyplot-erases-screen-when-exiting))
+this is by design; your problem is likely that the output is lost when ttyplot exits; this is explained in [the next question below](#ttyplot-erases-screen-when-exiting)

-you can also "work around" by adding `sleep`, `read`, `cat`, etc:
+you can also "work around" by adding `sleep`, `read`, `cat` at the end of the stream, etc:

 ```
 { echo 1 2 3; cat; } | ttyplot